 - arts and community-based tourism in West Africa

-- contemporary niche tourism and hospitality.
+- contemporary niche tourism, leisure and hospitality

 Research output: Other contribution